navapbc/labs-decision-support-tool/docs/app/getting-started.md

 1. Set up an (empty) local secrets file: `touch .env` and copy the provided example Docker override: `cp ../docker-compose.override.yml.example ../docker-compose.override.yml`
 2. Download the `multi-qa-mpnet-base-dot-v1` model into the `models` directory: `git clone https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-dot-v1 models/multi-qa-mpnet-base-dot-v1`
 3. Run `make init start` to build the image and start the container.
-4. Navigate to `localhost:8080/docs` to access the Swagger UI.
+4. Navigate to `localhost:8000/chat` to access the Chainlit UI.
-5. Run `make run-logs` to see the logs of the running API container
+5. Run `make run-logs` to see the logs of the running application container
 6. Run `make stop` when you are done to delete the container.

 ## Next steps